Catalan regional chief calls for independence vote after night of violence

 The Socialists have called a fresh national election next month, but a poll released on Thursday suggested parliament would remain split, with neither the left or right set to secure a majority.

-Additional reporting by Guillermo Martinez in Barcelona, Ashifa Kassam, Emma Pinedo, Clara-Laeila Laudette, Jose Elías Rodríguez and Ingrid Melander in Madrid, Writing by Crispian Balmer; Editing by Alison Williams
+Additional reporting by Guillermo Martinez in Barcelona, Ashifa Kassam, Emma Pinedo, Clara-Laeila Laudette, Isla Binnie, Jose Elías Rodríguez and Ingrid Melander in Madrid, Writing by Crispian Balmer; Editing by Alison Williams